davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * **coherence**: ✅ &mdash; once the leader's `value` has been set, every query method call returns that value.
 * **conflict resolution**: ✅ &mdash; if multiple clients make proposals, the leader only picks one of them (namely, the first one it received)
 * **no-decoherence**: ✅ &mdash; the leader never changes the accepted proposal once it has been initialized the first time
-* **fault-tolerance**: hmm ... we might have a problem here.
+* **fault-tolerance**: hmm ... we have a problem here.

 At least the way we've designed the algorithm so far, it would seem the leader is a **single point of failure** &mdash; if it crashes, or loses power, or gets disconnected from the network, or any number of other bad things happen to the leader, nobody else is going to be able propose or query the consensus variable.
-That's no good.
+Even one fault halts the entire algorithm; so the algorithm is not fault-tolerant.

 But maybe we can rescue this design?
-What if we had the leader make backups on other nodes, and promoted one of those backup nodes to become the new leader if the original leader goes offline?
-It's a cool idea, but it turns out not to work for one simple reason:
+What if we maintain backups of the leader’s state, and promote one of the backup nodes to leader when the leader fails?
+It’s a good idea, save for one major problem:

 ## Appointing Leaders is a Consensus Problem

----
-TODO a takeaway we should add here: a lot of things that look like solutions to the consensus problem are themselves things that rely on consensus ... e.g. consensus is easy if you have reliable leader election, but reliable leader election relies on consensus so we can’t use it.
-So any time you say “does this solve the consensus problem,” first ask, “does this depend on a solution to the consensus problem?”
-Can you find a conflict that must be resolved globally for the algorithm to function correctly?
-For leader election that conflict is “who is the leader?”
-On second thought, this might just be an entire new reflow of this heading ...
----

-A leader-based consensus algorithm relies on every node agreeing which node is currently the leader.
-If different nodes obey different leaders, Very Bad Things (TM) can happen.
+You see, promoting a backup node to leader only works if all nodes in the network agree that backup node is now the leader.
+If some nodes think one node is the leader and other nodes think another node is the leader, there are two leaders in the system.
+If the two leaders get out of sync, then the two sets of nodes listening to the two leaders start returning different values from their **query()** method, and the coherence property is violated.

 Consider the following network.
 Node 1 is currently the leader; nodes 2-5 are following.
 Nobody has made a proposal yet, so the current consensus `value` on the leader is `null`: